rakibulshamim/REST-Assured-Customer-API-Testing/README.md

 # REST-Assured-Customer-API-Testing

-A testing repository using RestAssured and TestNG to Automate Customer API and its suite of applications.
+A testing repository using REST Assured and TestNG to Automate Customer API and its suite of applications.

 1. [Technology](#technology)